-Today, we must consider the rights of traditional landowners as well as share natural and cultural places with people of all recreational persuasions.
-There is simply not enough country for every category of enthusiast to have exclusive use of land, tracks, bush, lakes, rivers and campgrounds.
+Today, we must consider the rights of traditional landowners as well as share natural and cultural heritage places with people of all recreational persuasions.
+There is simply not enough country for every category of enthusiast to have exclusive use of land, tracks, bush, lakes, rivers, and campgrounds.
 Yet the subject of outdoor "etiquette" is often neglected.
 We're reluctant to examine our personal behaviours, least of all in natural and cultural heritage places where, to many, a sense of freedom is paramount.

-Respect Traditional Owners and their country
+Respect Cultural Owners and their Country

 Welcome to country - wherever you go in Australia you will be on the traditional lands of Indigenous people.
+The Greater Blue Mountains overlays the traditional country of seven Indigenous language groups, notably the Gundungara (south) and Dharuk (central east).
 Customary Indigenous practice involves welcoming people to the land.
 Part of accepting this welcome is for you to respect the land and its people.
 Check with the local or state authority for requirements.